ae00/i3wm-rice/README.md

 * dunst
 * rofi
  - - - -
-- Use "wal -i [path-to-wallpaper]" to generate the colours for i3
+- Use "wal -i [path-to-wallpaper]" to generate the colours for i3 (requires pywal)